 Clark is interested in and influenced by the poetry of Robert Frost and T.S.
 Eliot, the essays of G.K.
 Chesterton, G.W.F.
 Hegel and Neoplatonism, the theological approach of Jacques Derrida, and Eastern wisdom literature, including the Daodejing and ‘Ecclesiastes.’
 He is a practicing Roman Catholic living in southern New Hampshire.

-Alexander Chow is Lecturer in Theology and World Christianity in the School of Divinity, University of Edinburgh.
+Alexander Chow is Senior Lecturer in Theology and World Christianity in the School of Divinity, University of Edinburgh.
 He is an American-born Chinese who was raised in Southern California.
-He completed his PhD in theology at the University of Birmingham, followed by a postdoctoral fellowship at Renmin University of China, where he was doing research in Chinese Christianity and teaching in the School of Liberal Arts.
-Alex joined the University of Edinburgh in September 2013 and is an editor of the journal Studies in World Christianity (Edinburgh University Press).
+He completed his PhD in theology at the University of Birmingham, followed by a postdoctoral fellowship at Renmin University of China, where he was doing research in Chinese Christianity and teaching in the School of Liberal Arts, before joining the University of Edinburgh in September 2013.
+He is an editor of the journal Studies in World Christianity (Edinburgh University Press) and of the Chinese Christianities book series (Notre Dame Press).
 Alex has written a number of articles on Christianity in China, and more broadly, in East Asia.
 He has written two books, Theosis, Sino-Christian Theology and the Second Chinese Enlightenment (Palgrave Macmillan, 2013; Chinese edition: Institute of Sino-Christian Studies, 2015) and Chinese Public Theology: Generational Shifts and Confucian Imagination in Chinese Christianity (Oxford University Press, 2018).

 DENISE STARKEY is Associate Professor of Theology and Religious Studies and the Director of the Women’s and Gender Studies program at The College of St. Scholastica.
 She is the recipient of the 1st Benedictine Professor of General Education Award.
 Her academic interests include Feminist, Liberation and Political Theologies; Spirituality and Mystical Theology; Christian Ethics and Social Justice; Feminist Theory/Philosophy/Ethics; and Theology and Psychology.
 Denise received her Ph.D. in Constructive Theology (with highest honors) from Loyola University-Chicago.
 She is the author of The Shame that Lingers: A Survivor-centered Critique of Catholic Sin-talk (2009) and a contributing author to Religion and Men’s Violence Against Women (2015).
 Her current research explores practices of pilgrimage and multiple religious belonging in order to construct a nomadic spirituality of home for survivors of violence.
 She is also president of the Board of Directors of the FaithTrust Institute, a national, multifaith organization working to end sexual and domestic violence.